mattermost/mattermost-android-classic/README.md

 # Mattermost Android Application (Beta)

+Note: The Android app is being upgraded to work with the Mattermost 3.0 server.
+If you want the latest version compatible with the 2.x server, please compile from the 2.0 release branch.

-Mattermost Android Application for use with Mattermost server 2.1 and higher (http://www.mattermost.org/download/).
+Mattermost Android Application for use with Mattermost server 2.1 and 2.2 (http://www.mattermost.org/download/).

 > Note: The Mattermost Android App requires APIs being introduced in Mattermost 2.1, which releases on March 16, 2016.
 You can test Android app functionality by joining the nightly builds server at https://pre-release.mattermost.com/core or by compiling [Mattermost platform](https://github.com/mattermost/platform) from the latest source code.